ucsb-cs48-s20/project-s1-t1-music-queue/docs/DEPLOY.md

 # Video instructions:

-The following link is a video tutorial to help you through the instructions given below.Please note, an additional instruction is included in the written instructions titled: Additional Instruction https://www.youtube.com/watch?v=Y1xZC-AiD3c&feature=youtu.be
+The following link is a video tutorial to help you through the instructions given below.
+Please note, an additional instruction is included in the written instructions titled "Additional Instruction" if you wish to allow multiple users to access your database. https://www.youtube.com/watch?v=Y1xZC-AiD3c&feature=youtu.be

 # Instructions: